calrobertlee/bear-app-mods/README.md

 This shorcut works with Espanso, a free text expander that is installed with Homebrew in the terminal.

-This shortcut uses Python to find and replace spaces in string in the clipboard, as Bear's URL scheme requires spaces to be replaced with "%20"
+This shortcut uses Python to find and replace spaces in the string in the clipboard, as Bear's URL scheme requires spaces to be replaced with "%20"

 By typing the trigger text `:blink` in Bear it will auto-generate a footer with a soft reference link and date.